 Equally, taking out a phone contract or getting car finance may be more challenging with adverse credit.
 With car finance, there’s a possibility you’ll be charged a higher interest rate for instance.

-Can I get a loan with an adverse credit history?
+Can I get a loan if I’ve got adverse credit?

-You might also be wondering about loans for people with adverse credit.
-Well, it can be more difficult to secure a loan if you have negatively impacted credit, but this is not to say it’s impossible.
-Responsible direct loan lenders will conduct a credit check as part of your application process, so we can see if you’re able to pay back the money we offer.
-Find out more about how credit checks work in our blog.
+It can be more challenging to secure a loan with adverse credit, but it’s not impossible.
+Responsible direct loan lenders like Moneyboat will conduct a credit and affordability check as part of your application process, so we can see if you’re able to pay back the money we offer.
+Find out more about how credit checks work with our guide.

-Just because you have adverse credit and have been refused loans elsewhere, that doesn’t mean that you are ineligible for a Moneyboat short-term loan.
-To ensure you don’t wind up in a worse financial predicament, take a few moments to read our guide on everything you need to consider before taking out a loan.
+Even if you have poor or adverse credit and have been refused loans elsewhere, that doesn’t mean that you are ineligible for a Moneyboat short-term loan.
+To ensure you don’t wind up in a worse financial predicament, take a few moments to read our payday loan eligibility and criteria guide.

-It’s more than possible to reverse adverse credit and avoid any future negative marks.
-So, if you’re wondering how to remove adverse accounts from your credit report, here are some top tips to help you.
+It’s more than possible to reverse bad credit and avoid any future negative marks, while also improving your credit score.
+So, if you’re wondering how to improve your credit worthiness and remove adverse accounts from your report, here are some top tips to help you.

 By equipping yourself with the necessary knowledge, and implementing new healthy habits, you’ll be able to take control of your finances and avoid any future adverse credit issues.